-Wet vent means a soil-or-waste pipe that also serves as a vent pipe and extends from the most downstream wet-vented fixture connection to the most upstream fixture connection.
+Wet vent means a sanitary drainage pipe that also serves as a vent pipe and extends from the most downstream wet-vented fixture connection to the most upstream fixture connection.
 (See Note A-2.5.8.1.(2) of Division B.)

-Yoke vent means a vent pipe that is connected at its lower end to a soil-or-waste stack and at its upper end to a vent stack or to a branch vent connected to a vent stack.
+Yoke vent means a vent pipe that is connected at its lower end to a stack and at its upper end to a vent stack or to a branch vent connected to a vent stack.
 (See Note A-2.5.4.3. of Division B.)